 The Dynasties

-The Early Dynastic Period of Egypt immediately follows the unification of Lower and Upper Egypt c.
-3100 BC.
+The unification of Egypt, which is traditionally dated to 3100 BCE, marked the beginning of the Early Dynastic Period and the start of the ancient Egyptian civilization.
 It is generally taken to include the First and Second Dynasties, lasting from the Protodynastic Period of Egypt until about 2686 BC, or the beginning of the Old Kingdom.

 Old Kingdom